theanjali-2002/cuna-web-dev/README.md

 💡 This animation was designed to reflect the graceful and dynamic essence of Bharatanatyam while giving the site a lively and soft ambiance.

+## Image Hosting

+To ensure privacy and prevent exposing team member images on the public GitHub repository, we use [Cloudinary](https://cloudinary.com/) for hosting images securely.
+All image URLs used in the `content.json` file point to secure Cloudinary assets.

 ## Setup and Usage

 1. Clone or download the repository.